A Tale of Two Cities

 South Holston Lake & Rivers: Nestled in the Appalachian Mountains, the outdoor beauty is in full effect as you take in a day on this 7,500 acre lake.
 The North and South Holston Rivers are home to some of the best fly fishing in the world, but equally perfect for kayaking or tubing excursions.

 Downtown Bristol: Our famous downtown is a perfect way to spend time taking in unique historical and shopping experiences.
 There is even a guided walking tour of downtown that will take your through important landmarks such as The Paramount Center for the Arts, Birthplace of Country Music Museum, the historic Bristol Train Station, and the famous Bristol Sign that straddles the state line of Tennessee and Virginia.

-After you’ve seen some sites, it might be time to discover some of Bristol’s food scene.
-The good news is, you can’t miss, and you won’t go away hungry.
+After seeing some sites, it might be time to discover some of Bristol’s food scene.
+The good news is with all the great options available, you can’t miss, and you won’t go away hungry.

 Burger Bar: Famously known as the last place Hank Williams Sr. was last seen alive.
 Saddle up to the beautiful retro ambiance and take in the nostalgic surroundings while you enjoy a menu that features burgers named after Williams’ songs.
-Finish it off with a milkshake or float and you’ll be singing “I Saw The Light” all the way home.
+Finish the meal with a milkshake or float, and you’ll be singing “I Saw The Light” all the way home.